cancerberoSgx/typescript-plugins-of-mine/typescript-ast-util/README.md

 # TODO

- * remove shelljs dependency so we can use this in the browser
  * rename / alias findChild to findDescendant
  * remove / investigate / rename / better jssdoc for findChild2()
  * document createProgram and other utilities